Chart Color Schemes

 Infrastructure

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified nine projects likely impacting the area.
+AreaSearch has identified nine projects that could impact this region.
 Notable ones are Greville, Clayfield Development Aggregate, Clayfield Villagio Shopping Centre Revitalisation, and 12-14 Figgis Street Townhouses.
-The following list details those most relevant.
+Below is a list of those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.